carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Tutorial.rst

 LLVMC is a generic compiler driver, which plays the same role for LLVM as the ``gcc`` program does for GCC - the difference being that LLVMC is designed to be more adaptable and easier to customize.
+Most of LLVMC functionality is implemented via plugins, which can be loaded dynamically or compiled in.
 This tutorial describes the basic usage and configuration of LLVMC.

 .. contents::